dhis2/training-docs/content/design_for_data_use/lg_sharing.md

 2. Assign the group a name (and code if you want)
 3. Save the user group

 We assign these user groups to our user at any time (either during or after creating the user) in order to apply the correct sharing settings to them.
-If we review the user "EMIS: we can see they are assigned to two EMIS user groups.
+If we review the user "HIV: we can see they are assigned to three HIV user group

 ![emis-user-groups](images/sharing/emis-user-groups.png)